akkadotnet/akkadotnet-templates/docs/WebApiTemplate.md

 From there, you can use this template via the following command:

 ```
-dotnet new akkawebapi -n "your project name"
+dotnet new akkaclusterwebapi -n "your project name"
 ```

 ## Usage